Arkansas Veterans Benefits & Disabled Veterans Benefits

 Arkansas State Veterans Homes

-The State of Arkansas operates two veteran’s homes; one location is in Little Rock, the other is in Fayetteville.
-General admissions criteria include having an honorable discharge, and a demonstrated medical need for nursing home care.
-Services offered these two facilities may include:
+The State of Arkansas operates two veterans’ homes: one in Little Rock and the other in Fayetteville.
+General admissions criteria include having an honorable discharge and a demonstrated medical need for nursing home care.
+Services offered by these two facilities may include:

-Residency is limited to under 100 patients and services may vary depending on location.
+Residency is limited, and services may vary depending on location.

 Other Benefits For Veterans In Arkansas